jtcarse/baddie297/README.md

 # Baddie +297
-Awakening search engine for Puzzle and Dragons.
+Monster search engine for Puzzle and Dragons.

 Build and run with `docker-compose build; docker-compose up`.